solaranamnesis/ottohahn/DIE-METEORITE-(CHONDRITE)-UND-IHRE-ORGANISMEN/full-text-english.md

 An exceptionally nice picture is given in [Table 30: Figure 3](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_30-3_edit-b.jpg); whether crinoid? this is doubtful.
 I only take notice, the two parts are symmetrical, and the arms are not placed beside each other, rather they cross.

-[Table 30: Figure 5](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_30-5_edit-b.jpg) with a cut, I had at first placed as Urania.
+[Table 30: Figure 5](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_30-5_edit-b.jpg) with a cut, I had at first placed as _Urania_.
 It shall be added to the crinoids.

 [Table 31: Figures 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_31-1_edit-b.jpg), [2](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_31-2_edit-b.jpg), and [3](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_31-3_edit-b.jpg) appear to be similar forms.
 In [Figures 1](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_31-1_edit-b.jpg) [and 3](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_31-3_edit-b.jpg) one can perceive a distinct furrow, perhaps this is the place where two crinoid arms lie against one another.
 With the polarization device, the furrow appears even more clearly.
 In [Figure 4](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_31-4_edit-b.jpg) two individuals are merged, leaving it open to interpretation as either sponge or coral.
 Figure 5 has a structure in the middle part, some structural tissue, showing the upper arms as distinct structures.
 Do these belong together?
 Since the form only occurs once, I dare not make a final decision.
 The resemblance of the central image with the structure of the schreibersite in meteorites is striking.
 [Figure 6](https://cdn.solaranamnesis.com/OttoHahn/figures/meteorite_31-6_edit-b.jpg) is found twice, so that I consider both parts as related.